moviet/session-scary/README.md

    ```php
    Scary::change('Angry Boss','Run'); // replace other value eg. Run
    ```
-* And for _multiple threat_, you can replace like this
+* And for _multiple sets_, you can replace like this
    ```php
    Scary::mchange('My Bread','My Chocolato','Eat Me');
    ```